aclements/jsjs/README.md

+*Status:* On hold.
+Demo working with global state visualization and strawman UI.
+JavaScript compiler is mostly complete.

 This project's goal is to support interactive visualization of live algorithms and data structures.
 Think of it as a general-purpose interactive JavaScript debugger coupled with algorithm-aware